Choose Texas Power logo

 Who is a variable-rate plan best for?

-A variable-rate plan is ideal for shoppers who are willing to take on some risk in exchange for flexibility.
+A variable-rate plan could work for shoppers who are willing to take on some risk in exchange for flexibility.
 Whether you’re moving or only have a few months left on your lease, a variable-rate plan can provide short-term electricity to help you get by.

 Energy need